department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/dental-care.md

 **You’re in:** Class IIB

-**You may qualify for:** A 1-time course of dental care that a VA dental care provider concludes you need to:
+**You may qualify for:** A 1-time course of dental care that a VA dental care provider concludes you need to achieve at least one of the goals listed below.

+**The dental care must be needed to:**

-- Relieve pain, **or**
+- Relieve your pain, **or**
-- Get a job, **or**
+- Help you get a job, **or**
-- Treat moderate, severe, or complicated and severe gingival and periodontal conditions (gum infections that can lead to pain, swelling, and bone and tooth loss if not treated)
+- Treat your moderate, severe, or complicated and severe gingival and periodontal conditions (gum infections that can lead to pain, swelling, and bone and tooth loss if not treated)

 </div>
 </li>